Prof. dr. Jolle Demmers

 Algemene projectbeschrijving

-See our website The Intimacies of Remote Warfare for an overview of past and current research activities that have been developed to start to address these key issues and questions.
+See our website The Intimacies of Remote Warfare for an overview of past and current research and impact activities and output.

 Rol